Home Composting and Reducing Wasted Food

 |Bin is not Animal Resistant||Use 1/2 inch hardware cloth around the bin.|

 Small neighborhood compost sites and larger municipal composting facilities offer another way for residents to compost their organic materials.
+To learn more, visit ILSR's Guide to Community Composting (link leaves DEC's website).

 - Local community composting programs are gaining in popularity all over the state of New York.
 Communities are diverting food and yard wastes from the waste stream and supplying participants with fresh, local compost!
 These neighborhood sites are often located in or near community gardens where neighbors gather to grow food and share community.